 PROC 6603.
-METHODS OF RESEARCH IN PATHOLOGY (II) (Odd numbered years).
+METHODS OF RESEARCH IN

+PATHOLOGY (II) (Odd numbered years).
 Four credit hours.
-Two hours of lecture and two laboratories of three hours per week.
+Two hours of lecture and two three hours laboratories per week.
+Prerequisite: Authorization of the Director of the Department.

 A course intended to give the graduate student practice and skill in methods of laboratory and field research in Plant Pathology.